-What impact will the proposal have on? lm oact Cert ainty Recommendation (to minimise Accessibility and active travel + - N/A ? !
-Description of impact or maximise impact) maintenance, local cycle routes and general cycle advice.
-It will also allow residents to connect with other residents who are interested in cycling.
+What impact will the prop osal have e on? • lm pact Cert ainty Recommendation (to minimise Accessibility and active travel + - N/A ? !
+Description of impact or maximise impact) residents who are interested in cycling.
 The cycle user group will meet every 6 months and will be promoted within the resident newsletter and travel guide prior to each meeting.
-Connecting public realm and internal routes to local and strategic cycle and walking networks The pedestrian access to the site will be taken from Thurnscoe Bridge Lane via the site access upon construction of a new priority T-junction.
-This junction will provide a footway from the site, connecting the existing provision to the north of the site.
-A dedicated crossing point will be provided to the south of the access, in the form of a pedestrian refuge island which has been designed to accommodate cyclists owing to connecting with the existing shared footway/cycleway to the east of Thurnscoe Bridge Lane.
-To the north of the site access, there are continuous footway along both sides of Thurnscoe Bridge lane, of varying width and featuring street lighting throughout.
-It is considered that the proposed development will be provided with good accessibility on foot to a range of services and facilities in The scheme provides internal walking and cycling networks within the site which also connect to external walking networks leading to local facilities and amenities.

-What im pact will the prop osal have e on? • lm oact Cert ainty Recommendation (to minimise Accessibility and d active travel + - N/A N/A ? !
-Description of impact or maximise impact) accordance with the Manual for Streets document, Chartered Institution of Highways and Transportation (CIHT) and the Department for Education (DfE) statutory guidance document.
-Traffic manageme measures to help r minimise road injuri educe and The scheme proposes a clear hierarchy of streets which are easy for the user to move around.
+Connecting public realm and internal routes to local and strategic cycle and walking networks The pedestrian access to the site will be taken from Barugh Green Road.
+The development will also provide direct links into the wider allocation.
+The scheme provides internal walking and cycling networks within the site which also connect to external walking and cycling networks leading to local facilities and amenities.
+It is considered that the proposed development will be provided with good accessibility on foot to a range of services and facilities in accordance with the Manual for Streets document, Chartered Institution of Highways and Transportation (CIHT) and the Department for Education (DfE) statutory guidance document.
+Traffic management and calming measures to help reduce and minimise road injuries × The scheme proposes a clear hierarchy of streets which are easy for the user to move around.
 Secondary streets are short lengths of shared surfaces which will keep traffic speeds low.
 Similarly, parked visitor vehicles provide passive traffic calming for the development.
-The street network allows for pedestrians to move safely, with traffic calming and surface material changes to keep vehicle speeds as low as possible.
 It is not considered that there is a highway safety issue in this location, or that the scheme will have an overall severe residual impact on the highway network.
-Traffic calming and management measures are incorporated into the scheme through speed constraints and therefore no mitigation is required.
-Connectedness to local services, and The site is located within a sustainable location with access to services, facilities, employment opportunities and public transport links.
-The nearest bus stops are located on Thurnscoe Bridge Lane, located to the immediate east of the site.
-This provides bus links to Barnsley town centre, Doncaster and Goldthorpe every 30 minutes (60 minutes on a Sunday).
-The site lies within a short walk of a number of facilities including cafes, The site is located in a sustainable location with access to local facilities.
+Traffic calming and management The street network allows for pedestrians and cyclists to move safely, with traffic calming and measures are incorporated into the scheme through speed constraints and therefore no mitigation is required.

+What impact will the prop osal have on? • Impact Certainty ainty Recommendation (to minimise Accessibility and active travel + - N/A N/A ?
+Description of impact or maximise impact) surface material changes to keep vehicle speeds as low as possible.
+Connectedness to public transport, local services, and facilities The site is located within a sustainable location with access to services, facilities, employment opportunities and public transport links.
+The nearest bus stops are located within a short walk of the site on Barugh Green Road.
+This provides bus links to Barnsley Town Centre and Interchange and Wakefield approximately every 60 minutes.
+The site lies within a short walk of a number of facilities including supermarkets, doctors, takeaways, pubs, schools, vets and post office.
+In terms of local schools, Barugh Green Primary School is located in Barugh Green approximately 1km from the Site.
+Summer Lane Primary School is located 2km from the site.
+There are several secondary schools in the surrounding area, including notable institutions such as Darton Academy, situated 1.5 miles north of Barugh Green; Horizon Community College, located 3 miles southeast of the site; Kirk Balk Academy, 3.5 miles The site is located in a sustainable location with access to local facilities and routes within the development which promote the use of sustainable travel nodes.